Syomz8/alx-low_level_programming/0x01-variables_if_else_while/README.md

-three combinations of digits which are dissimilar
+all possible combination of two numbers